xi-ve/IdleonWeb/README.md

 3. Open `http://localhost:8080` in another browser tab
 4. Configure your plugins using the web interface

+> **Note:** On first launch, if the game requires you to log in, the injection process may fail.
+Simply close the browser, then run the `inject` command again in the launcher after logging in.
+This is normal for the first run.

 ### Web Interface
 - **Plugin Configuration** - Toggle features on/off, adjust settings
 - **Real-Time Updates** - See changes immediately